IEC 60076 Market

 in Kenya.

 Kenya's grid is operated by KETRACO and distributed by KPLC.
-ETS supplies IEC distribution and pole-mounted units for the Last Mile Connectivity programme and renewable-rich grid integration in Nairobi and the Mombasa coastal corridor.
+ETS manufactures IEC distribution and pole-mounted units for the Last Mile Connectivity programme and renewable-rich grid integration in Nairobi and the Mombasa coastal corridor.

 Market context